West Valley Central station: Fairbourne Station

-Fairbourne Station is $500 million 40 acre transit-oriented commercial development that was planned specifically in conjunction with the construction of the West Valley Intermodal Hub.
+Fairbourne Station is a $500 million 40 acre transit-oriented commercial development that was planned specifically in conjunction with the construction of the West Valley Intermodal Hub.
 (The area was previously referred to as City Center.)
 With the hub at its center, sections of the development are eventually planned for areas to the west, north, and east covering the blocks between West 3500 South, South 2700 West (Constitution Way), West 3650 South (Lancer Way), and about 3000 West.
 It is anchored by the West Valley City civic center (with the West Valley City Police Department to the north, the West Valley City Hall and justice court to the east, and the West Valley Branch of the Salt Lake County Library to the west).
 The development will add 200,000 sqft of restaurant and retail space to complement the existing 1000000 sqft of space in the nearby Valley Fair Mall.
 The new Embassy Suites Hotel was completed in July 2012, which includes 162 suites and 6000 sqft of meeting rooms.
 When the development is complete there will be 1,000 high-density residences, and 200000 sqft of office space, 2,200 parking spaces, and 4 acre of urban park/plaza space.